Resources>Growth And Scaling>Channel Mix for Faster Fundraises: A Growth Channel Strategy for Startups

 “We used curated ecosystem distribution to generate high-intent pipeline and strategic relationships, not just clicks.
 This channel is especially effective with senior buyers and high-trust sales motions.”

-How to present channel performance in your pitch deck
+How should founders present channel performance in a pitch deck?

 Investors do not want a slide with “we use paid, content, partnerships, and outbound.”
 They want a capital allocation story.